brianloveswords/bjb.dev/src/content/log/20250129-low-res-screenshots.md

 </aside>

-despite watching me flounder about with a solution that it _knew_[^knowledge] wouldn't work, the robot did end up suggesting something useful: "Use AppleScript to Simulate Finder Copy (Hacky but Works)". you _know_ i'm about that "hacky but works" life so that's what I went with and it was hacky but it worked. that's suggestion eventually became `pbfile`.
+despite watching me flounder about with a solution that it _knew_[^knowledge] wouldn't work, the robot did end up suggesting something useful: "Use AppleScript to Simulate Finder Copy (Hacky but Works)". you _know_ i'm about that "hacky but works" life so that's what I went with and it was hacky but it worked. that suggestion eventually became `pbfile`.

 [^knowledge]: i know that llms don't actually know anything, let me live
 ## escape hatches rule